 Admission - The result of acceptance of an offer of a place in a course by an applicant and payment of the prescribed fee.

 AHEGS - Australian Higher Education Graduate Statement.
-Issued upon graduation.
-The AHEGS provides descriptions of the nature, level, context and status of the studies that were pursed and completed by graduates, as well as information about the education system to which the qualification belongs
+Issued upon graduation as an electronic document in My eQuals.
+The AHEGS provides descriptions of the nature, level, context and status of the studies that were pursed and completed by graduates, as well as information about the education system to which the qualification belongs.

 Alumni – An association for students who have graduated.